Pep Williams

 Pep Williams is an American fine art and street photographer, director, entrepreneur, and former professional skateboarder who grew up in South Central Los Angeles, California.
 He has traveled globally creating material for his photographic exhibitions.
 He is one of the only photographers to have ever been granted access into the California State Prison System where he created a series of inmate portraitures entitled, Behind Bars.

 Williams has worked sporadically in the music industry working with the A&R departments with such labels as Death Row Records and Interscope Records.
 From this music business background he later transitioned into photographing artists such as; Chris Brown, Nick Cannon, Offset, and Suicidal Tendencies.
 He has been published in many fashion, music, and lifestyle magazines such as W magazine, Thrasher Magazine, Inked Magazine, Breaks, One West, Mass Ink, Urban Ink Magazine, etc.

-His images have been shown in galleries in Japan, Portugal, Brazil, Germany, and the U.S. and he is associated with charity art organizations such as The Art of Elysium.
+His images have been shown in galleries in Japan, Portugal, Brazil, Germany, and the US and he is associated with charity art organizations such as The Art of Elysium.